 Hopefully you’re weathering this switch to teaching online well.
-But if parents reject the transition to online lessons (or you’re afraid they might be thinking about it soon!), what can you do?
+But if parents reject online lessons (or you’re afraid they might be thinking about it soon!), what can you do?

 First, thanks for all you do to build children from the inside out.
 What you teach with music adds beauty and happiness to life for so many.
 So it’s a loss to us all that legal restrictions related to the COVID-19 pandemic have forced you to close the in-person version of your studio.
 It may even have left you and your students’ families struggling with bills and childcare and psychological distress.

 In response, many teachers like you have pivoted to offer online video lessons.
 Maybe you’ve taught on video before with apps like Skype, Whatsapp, or Zoom.
 But more likely it’s the first time.
 And for your students, it’s the first time, too.
 Many clients are finding it hard to adjust and have simply said they won’t take piano lessons online!

 When they give no reason, it’s pretty hard to convince them to come back.
 But below I’ve found 15 common reasons parents give, plus the counter-reasoning you can provide parents to convince them to keep taking lessons.

 Yes, it’s for the health of your business, but it’s also for the relief of beauty and kind attention from you that it offers your students during these trying times.
 So take a look through.